-The Harrisonburg Redevelopment and Housing Authority conducts the move-out inspection after the tenant vacates to assess the condition of the unit and determine responsibility for any needed repairs.
+The HRHA conducts a move-out inspection after the tenant vacates the facility to assess the condition of the unit and determine responsibility for any needed repairs.
 When possible, the tenant is notified of the inspection and is encouraged to be present.
 This inspection becomes the basis for any claims that may be assessed against the security deposit.

-16.0 PET POLICY
+17.0 PET POLICY

-16.1 EXCLUSIONS
+17.1 Exclusions